Jeopardy!: Audition process

 For the original Jeopardy! series, prospective contestants contacted the production office in New York to arrange an appointment and to preliminarily determine eligibility.
 They were briefed and auditioned together in groups of ten to thirty individuals, participating in both a written test and mock games.
 Individuals who were successful at the audition were invited to appear on the program within approximately six weeks.

 Since 1984, prospective contestants begin with a written exam comprising 50 questions.
 This exam is administered online periodically, as well as being offered at regional contestant search events.
 Since 1998, a Winnebago recreational vehicle dubbed the "Jeopardy!
 Brain Bus" travels to conduct regional events throughout the United States and Canada.
 Participants who correctly answer at least 35 out of 50 questions advance in the audition process and are invited to attend in-person group auditions throughout the country.
 At these auditions, a second written exam is administered, followed by a mock game and interviews.
 Those who are approved are notified at a later time and invited to appear as contestants.

+Contestants are required to travel to the production location (Culver City, California, since 1994), making travel and lodging arrangements at their own expense when doing so.
+According to Andy Saunders, creator of The Jeopardy!
+Fan website, "This has been a longstanding Jeopardy! policy and has generally been presented as an issue of fairness by the show.
+A 1994 Oakland Tribune article quotes then–contestant coordinator Kelley Carpenter as saying, 'Because we have both out-of-towners and locals appearing on the show, if we were to pay for an airfare and a hotel, we would have technically given away money to some contestants coming from the East Coast, which wouldn't be fair to someone who only lives 20 minutes away.'"
+Contestants are remunerated, however, if they are returning champions, invited back because of a production infraction, or taping of tournaments for returning players.
+These situations apply when there is a break between taping sessions, Tournament of Champions, and related special tournaments.
 Eligibility is limited to people who have not previously appeared as contestants, and have not been to an in-person audition for at least 18 months.

-Many of the contestants who appear on the series, including a majority of Teen Tournament contestants and nearly half of all College Tournament contestants, participated in quiz bowl competitions during their time in high school.
+Many of the contestants who appear on the series, including many Teen Tournament and College Championship contestants, participated in quiz bowl competitions during their time in high school.
 The National Academic Quiz Tournaments has been described by Ken Jennings as a de facto "minor league" for game shows such as Jeopardy!